Cryptopsy: History

-Necrosis (1988–1992)
+Pre-Cryptopsy days (1988–1992)

-Necrosis was formed in April 1988 by drummer Mike Atkin, guitarist Steve Thibault and vocalist Dan "Lord Worm" Greening, initially under the name Obsessive Compulsive Disorder.
+Canadian death/thrash metal band Necrosis was formed in April 1988 by drummer Mike Atkin, guitarist Steve Thibault and vocalist Dan "Lord Worm" Greening, initially under the name Obsessive Compulsive Disorder.
 John Todds later joined on bass.
 The band released several demos, including Mastication and Heterodontism (1989), Realms of Pathogenia (1991) and Necrosis (1992).
-Atkin left the band to continue more into the Speed metal/Thrash direction, and was replaced by Flo Mounier, at which time the band changed their name to "Cryptopsy".
+Atkin left the band and was replaced by Flo Mounier, at which time the band rebranded under the name Cryptopsy, where the members collectively wanted to play even heavier material.
 Todds left shortly thereafter, retiring from music to focus on his family; he was replaced by Kevin Weagle; Dave Galea also joined the band.

-Blasphemy Made Flesh (1993–1995)
+Ungentle Exhumation and Blasphemy Made Flesh (1993–1995)

 In 1993, Cryptopsy released their debut demo, Ungentle Exhumation.
 This demo caught the attention of local label Gore Records, which re-released the demo and, for a brief period, managed the band.
 The demo garnered attention in the Canadian death metal underground, as well as from the German label Invasion Records.

 By 1994, bassist Kevin Weagle had been replaced by Martin Fergusson, and Dave Galea was replaced by lead guitarist Jon Levasseur.
-This line-up recorded their debut album, Blasphemy Made Flesh, which at first was independently released and later licensed to Invasion Records.
+This line-up recorded their debut album, Blasphemy Made Flesh, which at first was independently released and later licensed to Germany's Invasion Records.
 The album gained them a wide following in the Canadian underground.

-Due to financial problems of Invasion Records, Cryptopsy was left without a label to support their tour, but the album would be picked up by Dutch label Displeased Records.
+Due to the dissolution of Invasion Records, Cryptopsy was left without a label to support their tour, but the album would be picked up by Dutch label Displeased Records.
 After successfully touring in support of Blasphemy Made Flesh, Steve Thibault left the band.
 Bassist Martin Fergusson was replaced by Eric Langlois.
 The addition of Langlois incorporated funk-style bass slaps into the Cryptopsy sound.